openvinotoolkit/openvino/docs/install_guides/installing-openvino-overview.md

 ### Option 1.
 Install OpenVINO Runtime and OpenVINO Development Tools (recommended)

-The best way to get started with OpenVINO is to install OpenVINO Development Tools, which will install the development tools in only a few steps.
-It also installs the OpenVINO Runtime Python package as a dependency.
+The best way to get started with OpenVINO is to install OpenVINO Development Tools, which will also install the OpenVINO Runtime Python package as a dependency.
 Follow the instructions on the [Install OpenVINO Development Tools](installing-model-dev-tools.md) page to install it.

 **Python** <br>
 For developers working in Python, OpenVINO Development Tools can easily be installed using PyPI.
 See the [For Python Developers](installing-model-dev-tools.md#for-python-developers) section of the Install OpenVINO Development Tools page for instructions.